chef/chef-web-docs/chef_master/source/dk_windows.rst

 Install a Code Editor
 -------------------------------------------------------
-A good visual code editor is not a requirement for working with CHef, but a good code editor can save you time.
+A good visual code editor is not a requirement for working with Chef, but a good code editor can save you time.
-A code editor should supports the following: Themes and Plugins, Snippets, Syntax Ruby code coloring/highlighting, Multiple cursors, a tree view of the entire folder/repository you are working with, and a Git integration.
+A code editor should supports the following: themes, plugins, snippets, syntax Ruby code coloring/highlighting, multiple cursors, a tree view of the entire folder/repository you are working with, and a Git integration.

 These are a few common editors: